Tainá 2: A New Amazon Adventure

 Tainá 2: A New Amazon Adventure (Tainá 2: A Aventura Continua) is a 2004 Brazilian film directed by Mauro Lima.
 It is the second film in Tainá film series and a sequel to Tainá: An Adventure in the Amazon.

 It was shot in Manaus, the capital of the state of Amazonas, and also in Ubatuba, São Paulo, where Amazônia was simulated in close-ups.
 A prequel, Tainá 3: The Origin, was released in 2011.

 Plot

 The evil woman Zuzu gets these two men to go to the jungle and take the animals and this little amazon jungle girl Tainá have to rescue the animals.

-And the men shot the mother of the cute little jungle cat, and the jungle cat was only a little baby and it got very sad.
+The men shot the mother of the cute little jungle cat, and the jungle cat was only a little baby and it got very sad.

 Carlito, a young boy helps Taina rescue animals from evil woman.
 Carlito has lost his puppy and he's looking for it, but Catiti found it.